Novated Leasing & Salary Packaging - A Detailed Guide

 - Automatic registration renewal: We pay the annual renewal - simply collect the sticker from the mailbox and apply to the windscreen.
 Another thing you shouldn't have to remember.

 These are just some of the features you can expect from a Fully Maintained Novated Lease.
-For detailed information please talk to your Stratton Finance consultant.
+For detailed information please talk to your finance consultant.

 Non-Maintained Novated Lease

 Under a Non-Maintained Novated Lease, a pre-determined amount is deducted from your wages each pay cycle to cover the lease costs of your vehicle and any FBT payable, and you pay the service and maintenance costs as and when they occur.

 You get the benefit of any tax savings made possible through salary packaging, while retaining control of your service, maintenance and other operating expenses.

 When an employer provides an employee with a benefit as part of their employment, the benefit may be subject to Fringe Benefits Tax (FBT).
 Fringe Benefits Tax is a Federal Government tax payable on the value of certain fringe benefits.
 Salary packaging a vehicle is concessionally treated for FBT purposes and therefore may be very tax-effective.